 Terpenes are the primary components of essential oils — aromatics responsible for a plant's regeneration, oxygenation, and immunity defense.
-Essential oils have been used for medicinal purposes for thousands of years, and extracted from a variety of plants and foods.
+Essential oils, extracted from a variety of plants and foods, have been used for medicinal purposes for thousands of years.

 There's no recognizable difference, for example, between isolated caryophyllene from hops or from cannabis.
-However, there is a difference between the other compounds at play in cannabis compared with other plants.
-Further research is needed to know exactly how the remedial effects of cannabis terpenes compare with terpenes from other sources.
+However, there is a difference between the other compounds at play in cannabis.
+Further research is needed to know exactly how the effects of cannabis terpenes compare with terpenes from other sources.
 What we have discovered is that cannabis terpenes support other cannabis molecules in producing desired effects.

 Where are terpenes found on the cannabis plant?

-You've probably noticed the tiny glandular hairs that cover the surface cannabis plant, giving it a crystal-like sheen and sticky feel.
+You've probably noticed the tiny glandular hairs that cover the surface of cannabis plants, giving them a crystal-like sheen and sticky feel.
 They're called trichomes, and they're responsible for terpene production in cannabis.
 Trichomes contain resin glands that make terpenes and cannabinoids such as tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA), which turn into tetrahydrocannabinol (THC) and cannabidiol (CBD), respectively, when decarboxylated.
 In other words, almost everything a user wants from cannabis, including terpenes, are found in trichomes all over the plant's surface.

 Terpenes vs. terpenoids